 “We’re looking forward to working closely with Victoria’s South Sudanese communities to build understanding and awareness of the positive contributions young people are making to their community and Australia more broadly.”

 CMY will recruit 11 new staff members from South Sudanese communities to deliver the Community Support Groups in Dandenong and Melton.
-These opportunities will be advertised in the next two weeks.
+These opportunities will be advertised shortly.

 - Community Support Groups and Expressions of Interest to join Local Reference Groups